bayfrontmedia/bones/docs/usage/console.md

 # Return as JSON
 php bones filter:list --json

-# Set the APP_KEY environment variable to a cryptographically secure key
+# Set the APP_KEY environment variable to a cryptographically secure key if not already existing
 php bones install:key

 ## Install an optional service